 You must pay tax in the country in which you work and earn money.
 If you are living in Sweden, staying permanently in Sweden, or have a significant connection to Sweden, you are fully liable for tax in Sweden.
 This means that you are liable for tax in Sweden on all income, both from Sweden and from abroad.

 Sweden has double-taxation agreements with most EU/EEA countries, so you do not pay tax in two countries on the same income.
 Regulations in the double-taxation agreement with the other country may therefore mean that the Swedish taxation law is limited even if you are fully liable for tax in Sweden.

-When you move to Sweden and have registered in the Population Register, you must contact the Swedish Tax Agency (Skatteverket) for a tax card (A-skattsedel).
-With a tax card, your employer can deduct tax from your salary and pay social security charges (arbetsgivaravgifter).
+If you have registered in the Population Register and want to start working in Sweden, you must contact the Swedish Tax Agency (Skatteverket) for a tax card (A-skattsedel).
+With a tax card, your employer can deduct tax from your salary and pay employer contributions (arbetsgivaravgifter).